Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Results, Discussion and Implications

 \paragraph{ConvNets vs. Transformers} We compare ResNet and ShuffleNet convolutional architectures to Swin transformer architectures.
 We observe that the Swin-3D transformer architecture outperforms convolutional backbones for both ImageNet and/or Kinetics, while having similar standard deviations to the top performance of convolutional backbones.
 It is worth noting that Swin-3D achieves the top results using a standard pretraining approach for transformer-based video architectures, in contrast to the Fusion two-stream workflow.
 On the other hand, although Swin-2D has higher average performance than 2D ConvNets and ShuffleNet-Fusion, its standard deviation is also higher.

 \paragraph{Computational Requirements} We analyze the trade-off between performance and computational requirements, as shown in \autoref{fig:efficiency-performance}.
-We observe that lightweight convolutional fusion (ShuffleNet-Fusion) has a performance 3.46 $\mu AP$ lower than the top configuration (Swin-3D).
+We observe that lightweight ConvNet fusion (ShuffleNet-Fusion) has a performance 3.46 $\mu AP$ lower than the top configuration (Swin-3D).
 Nevertheless, the number of parameters is one order of magnitude smaller and the number of FLOPS is two orders of magnitude smaller for ShuffleNet-Fusion.
-Therefore, ShuffleNet-Fusion offers an excellent trade-off between performance and computational requirements, which makes it appealing for environments with low computational resources, especially since convolutions have been optimized at both hardware and software levels for these environments~\cite{jetson}.